sahraoui17/ref2tex/README.md

 This repository contains the code of ref2tex package that automatically  converts inline citations (e.g. [1] or (Sahraoui et al. 2023)) to latex cite command (e.g. \cite{refkey2023}).

 Input:
-1-File that contains original text with inline citations 2-Text file that contains list of references (bibliography) 3-Bibtex file that contains all bib entries of the references listed in bibliography file
+1. File that contains original text with inline citations (.txt or .tex, __NOT__ in .doc or .docx)
+2. Text file that contains list of references (bibliography)
+3. Bibtex file that contains all bib entries of the references listed in bibliography file

 Output:
 The original text where inline citations are replaced with \cite commands